 Teach locally starting your first year.

 The Bethel Difference: Field work begins your freshman year.
 We have a Kindergarten Lab on campus.
-Our education club that hosts local educator and authors.
-Professors regularly meet area school faculty to stay current.
+Our education club hosts local educators and authors.
+Bethel's professors regularly engage with area school faculty to make sure our programs are meeting their needs.

-We are proud our department received accreditation (December 2016), for all its programs through 2023.
-(All accreditation standards were met, with no stipulations.)
-This is based on the National Council for Accreditation of Teacher Education (NCATE) standards.
-NCATE’s performance-based accreditation system for teacher preparation ensures that teacher candidates are prepared to make a difference in P-12 student learning.
+School principals have ranked Bethel College’s graduates as the most highly effective in the state, and all of our education programs have been granted accreditation through 2023 from National Council for Accreditation of Teacher Education (NCATE).
+NCATE’s performance-based accreditation system for teacher preparation ensures that teacher candidates are prepared to make a difference in preschool through twelfth grade classrooms.
 Read about our accreditations.

 Early Childhood Education (non-licensure)